 I’d say that I’ve always been interested in the idea of user experience as I’m naturally an empathic person.
 I really enjoy solving problems and helping other people, this combined with being a designer means I’ve been drawn to the subject even before I knew of its industry name.

-Q: What made you decide that the Beginner UX course would be the next best step?
+Q: What made you decide that the UX Design Course would be the next best step?

 Over the past 3 months, I’d spent some time thinking about my career and what direction I would like to go.
 I work currently as a Digital Product Designer, this is an area I’ve worked in for the last 3 years.
 Prior to this I have a branding and marketing background, and I feel that in my role as a Digital Designer there are some gaps in my knowledge, purely because I have learnt everything up and until now on the job.
 After deciding I wanted to improve my user experience skills I researched and asked others of courses they would recommend and eventually I stumbled across UX Academy which seemed to cover the points that I was looking to improve on.